maddy0908/crud-application/README.md

 # crud-application
-it contains create delete and update functionality
+it contains create delete and update functionality..